shin71/Shivansh-Singla-UE203109-CSE-2-AI-LAB/lab_6_tic_tac_toe_minimax/readme.md

 <li> rating returns 0 if no one wins or we finish early before reaching any depth node </li>
 </ul>

-## dry runs at depth 1 to 4 on input 6 8 3 1 if possible
+## dry runs at depth 1 to 4 on input 6 8 1 3 if possible
 depth = 1<br>
-6 8 3 1 4 and draw
+6 8 1 3 2 and you won
 <pre>
 enter depth
 1